rladies/rladiesguide/content/rocur/admin guide/index.en.md

 ## Account Admin

 The account admin (team) for the rotating curator account are members of the R-Ladies community who keep [@WeAreRLadies](https://twitter.com/WeAreRLadies) running.
 The account admin could be a team of 1-4 people who can rotate responsibilities from month-to-month.
 Being an account admin is an opportunity to connect with R-Ladies from all over the world while facilitating an online community resource.

+*Please note this guide is a work in progress!
+We are currently working to build out this documentation.
+Thank you for your patience!*

 ## Primary Responsibilities

 The responsibilities of the account admin are to: